bytebase/bytebase.com-old/content/docs/en/features/schema-review/naming-table.md

 title: Table Naming Convention
 ---

-The unified naming convention has become the de facto standard recognized by developers.
-And the same applies to database.
-Bytebase provides this rule to unified table naming convention.
+The unified naming convention is desired by developers.
+And the same applies to the database space.
+Bytebase provides this rule to unify the table naming convention.

 ## About convention format